A Logical Formalism of Hardy-type Paradox: Abstract

 \section{Abstract}

-Hardy-type paradoxes offer elegant, inequality-free proof of quantum contextuality.
-In this work, we introduce a unified logical formulation for general Hardy-type paradoxes, which we term \emph{logical Hardy-type paradoxes}.
-We prove that for any finite scenario, the existence of a logical Hardy-type paradox is equivalent to logical contextuality.
-Specially, strong contextuality is equivalent to logical Hardy-type paradoxes with success probability $\mathrm{SP} = 1$.
-These results generalize prior work on $(2,k,2)$, $(2,2,d)$, and $n$-cycle scenarios, and resolve a misconception that such equivalence does not hold for general scenarios \cite{Mansfield2012Hardy}.
-We analyse the logical Hardy-type paradoxes on the $(2,2,2)$ and $(2,3,3)$ Bell scenarios, as well as the Klyachko-Can-Binicioglu-Shumovsky (KCBS) scenario.
-We show that the KCBS scenario admits only one kind of Hardy-type paradox, achieving a success probability of $\mathrm{SP}\approx 10.56\%$ for a specific parameter setting.
+{Hardy-type paradoxes provide elegant, inequality-free proofs of quantum contextuality.
+We introduce a unified logical formalism for these paradoxes, termed logical Hardy-type paradoxes.
+For any finite quantum scenario of ideal measurements, we prove that the existence of a logical Hardy-type paradox is equivalent to logical contextuality.
+Specifically, strong contextuality is equivalent to logical Hardy-type paradoxes with success probability $\mathrm{SP} = 1$.
+These results generalize prior work on $(2,k,2)$, $(2,2,d)$, and $n$-cycle scenarios.
+We analyze logical Hardy-type paradoxes in the Mansfield and Klyachko-Can-Binicio\u{g}lu-Shumovsky (KCBS) scenarios.
+In the KCBS scenario, we show that there is exactly one type of logical Hardy-type paradox, achieving $\mathrm{SP}\approx 10.56\%$ for a specific parameter setting.}